awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ## Creating a grant<a name="create-grant"></a>

-To create a grant for an AWS KMS customer master key, use the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
+To create a grant for an AWS KMS key, use the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
 The response includes only the grant ID and grant token\.
 To get detailed information about the grant, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation, as shown in [Viewing a grant](#list-grants)\.

-These examples create a grant that allows Alice, an IAM user in the account, to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on the CMK identified by the `KeyId` parameter\.
+These examples create a grant that allows Alice, an IAM user in the account, to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on the KMS key identified by the `KeyId` parameter\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.